MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/guidelines-powerbi-visuals.md

 ## Best practices

-When publishing a Power BI visual, consider the following recommendations to give users a great experience.
+When publishing a Power BI visual, consider the following recommendations to give users the best possible experience.

 * Create a [landing page](landing-page.md) that provides information about your Power BI visual.
 Include details like how to use the visual and where to purchase the license.
 A meaningful landing page helps report creators use the visual correctly and easily.
 * Don't include videos that are automatically triggered.